Ever tried to get a workout at home but were held back out of fear of bothering someone?

-For a more intense experience, try squatting for as long your body can handle it.
-Try doing three to five squats per session to reap the benefits of this simple, yet effective exercise.
+For a more intense experience, try squatting for as long as your body can handle it.
+Try doing three to five squats per session to reap the benefits of this simple yet effective exercise.

 Another option for your makeshift gym is picking up your knees.
 This exercise is simple, essentially running in place while driving your knees above your hips.